We cannot believe that our 7-month European summer is over. Just like that.

 The EuroRail Pass seems like a walk in the park but there are so many different options, you really need to study it before you choose which one will suit your travel needs.
 Note; that even when you buy the pass, the trains still have reservation fees that you must pay on top of the bulk cost.

-Most disliked form of transport – Flying.
+The most disliked form of transport – Flying.
 Too much drama/time wasted goes into flying especially when you have checked baggage.
-A 1 hour flight can easily turn into 5-6 hours of transport door-to-door and it’s much more expensive getting to and from an airport on the outskirts of a city than it is a train station.
+A 1-hour flight can easily turn into 5-6 hours of transport door-to-door and it’s much more expensive getting to and from an airport on the outskirts of a city than it is a train station.

 Lost items – Fortunately, we have been very lucky to keep all of our belongings with us, however, in saying that we’ve still lost a couple of small insignificant things such as a pair of shorts (Emily), Jacob’s toiletries and a couple of brain cells.